nlgranger/SeqTools/docs/tutorial.rst

 or an array of iterables, one can use :func:`rrmap` and :func:`rimap` respectively.

-:func:`subset` lets one manipulate a subset of a sequence based on a selection of indexes.

-:func:`par_iter` returns an multiprocessing-enabled iterator over a sequence to quickly process an array.
+:func:`eager_iter` returns an iterator over a sequence but uses multiple workers to compute the values more quickly.

 The library is quite small for now, how about giving a quick glance at the :ref:`API Reference`?